ouvroir/icofom2021/src/publications/icofom2021-vivian-horta.md

 archive and to interpret it was evident in that society.

-Paulo Nazareth questions the role of the Museum as archon as he creates the work "DECRETO \[DECRET\]", from 2006, in which he writes a document, naming as Art all of the actions he performed from then on, until the date that suits him, thus becoming \"immune to the Law and Justice, and cannot be judged, condemned or criticized\" for his actions, \"which can only be revoked by a commission of artists\"[^9] chaired by him.
+Paulo Nazareth questions the role of the Museum as archon as he creates the work “DECRETO \[DECRET\]”, from 2006, in which he writes a document, naming as Art all of the actions he performed from then on, until the date that suits him, thus becoming “immune to the Law and Justice, and cannot be judged, condemned or criticized” for his actions, “which can only be revoked by a commission of artists”[^9] chaired by him.
 Authenticating the document, he seeks to give it an official character and, in this way, invert the logic of legitimation perpetrated by the Museum.
 He takes not only the power to self-legitimize as an artist, and